 Do Afterpay and payday loans affect your borrowing capacity when it comes to a mortgage?

 The convenience and immediacy of these types of loans is a great benefit, but the potential for bad debt could indeed affect you.
+One of the questions we get asked the most is, can these types of debts affect your borrowing capacity for those bigger loans?

 You might be really sensible with your Afterpay debt and always pay on time.
-But just the fact you’ve got them is an automatic assumption to the lender that you can’t manage your day-to-day cash flow, which is not ideal… And there’s more!
+But if you have them the lender will automatically assume that you can’t manage your day-to-day cash flow, which is definitely not ideal.
+Also, those payday loan inquiries can have a negative impact on your credit score.
 So even if you’re using your payday loans responsibly, your ability to get a loan could be badly affected.

-Every credit facility you have open affects your borrowing capacity.
-Want to know what your borrowing power might be?
+Every credit facility you have open, affects your borrowing capacity.
+Want to know what your borrowing capacity might be?
 You can find out in here!

 Afterpay and payday loans can be okay if you use them really carefully.
-So if you’re still on the fence about that purchase and considering Afterpay or a payday loan, do your own loan assessment and take full control of your finances, our team at Rise High is always here to help and guide you through this process!
-If you have multiple loans or debts, things like debt consolidation or refinancing can also help you save money and get a better hold of your finances.
-Looking for personalised advice on these and other forms of finance?
-Contact us today!
+If you’re still on the fence about that purchase and considering Afterpay or a payday loan, do your own loan assessment and take full control of your finances,.
+Our team at Rise High is always here to help and guide you through this process!
+If you have multiple loans or debts, debt consolidation or refinancing can also help you save money and get a better hold of your finances.